Baked kofta with potatoes and eggplant

 If kofta bil saniyah and Egyptian moussaka had a love child- this may be it.

-We ate this with vermacelli rice and tahina-yogurt sauce on top, and it was heavenly.
+We ate this with my Egyptian rice with vermicelli, or roz bil shareya, and tahina-yogurt sauce on top, and it was heavenly.

 Making the kofta bil saniyah